AdobeDocs/analytics.en/help/components/dimensions/sm-ads.md

 ---
 # Streaming Media ad dimensions

-*This page describes available dimensions when you enable [!UICONTROL Media Ads] for a report suite.
+*This page describes the available dimensions when you enable [!UICONTROL Media Ads] for a report suite.
 See [Streaming Media ad metrics](../metrics/sm-ads.md) for available metrics.*

 Streaming Media ad dimensions provide supplemental reporting functionality to data collection through streaming media collection libraries.
 Use of these dimensions require the **[!UICONTROL Adobe Streaming Media Collection Add-on]**.
 Contact your Adobe Account Team for details.